Derailleur: History

 The major innovations since the 1990s have been the switch from friction to indexed shifting and the gradual increase in the number of gears.
 With friction shifting, a lever directly controls the continuously variable position of the derailleur.
 To shift gears, the rider first moves the lever enough for the chain to jump to the next sprocket, and then adjusts the lever a slight amount to center the chain on that sprocket.
 An indexed shifter has a detent or ratchet mechanism which stops the gear lever, and hence the cable and the derailleur, after moving a specific distance with each press or pull.
 Indexed shifters require re-calibration when cables stretch and parts get damaged or swapped.
 On racing bicycles, 10-gear rear cassettes appeared in 2000, and 11-gear cassettes appeared in 2009.
 Most current mountain bicycles have either.
-Many modern, high-end mountain bikes have begun using entirely one chain ring drivetrains, with the industry constantly pushing the number of rear cogs up and up, as shown by SRAM's Eagle groupsets (1 by 12) and Rotor's recent 1 by 13 drive-train.
+Many modern, high-end mountain bikes have begun using entirely one-chainring drivetrains, with the industry constantly pushing the number of rear cogs up and up, as shown by SRAM's Eagle groupsets (1 by 12) and Rotor's recent 1 by 13 drive-train.
 Most road bicycles have two chainrings, and touring bicycles commonly have three.

 An electronic gear-shifting system enables riders to shift with electronic switches instead of using conventional control levers.
 The switches are connected by wire or wirelessly to a battery pack and to a small electric motor that drives the derailleur.
 Although expensive, an electronic system could save a racing cyclist time when changing gears.

 The three main manufacturers of derailleurs are Shimano (Japan), SRAM (USA), and Campagnolo (Italy).